We are committed to empowering the families and carers of children with autism to optimise their life prospects.

-Once this has been established, we will expand our scope to provide comprehensive and meaningful support for parents with autistic children of all ages through a unique "Hub" of resources and mutual sharing.
+In parallel to this, we will begin to establish comprehensive and meaningful support for parents with autistic children of all ages through a unique online "Hub" of resources and community.

 We aim to revolutionise public and professional understanding of autism globally and to empower people with autism to be recognised for and to live to their true and full potential; through the following goals:

 - To promote awareness of the phenomenal power of Early Intervention in autism, and to provide the means and the proof of this through a Transforming Autism Mifne clinic in the South East of England;

 - To provide, through a distinctive online portal, inspiration and practical support for families, schools and others to achieve a transformation in their children's quality of life through the creation of an optimal environment and relationship with them.